-Lubomir Kmec, a member of the RVR, in office until January 2019, is known to have some decision-making influence in regulatory affairs.
-Kmec co-owns the advertising agency Hi-Reklama, company with nearly \notin 3m in turnover in 2017, according to financial data for two Hi-Reklama subsidiaries, located in Kosice and Bratislava.
-Hi-Reklama is hardly profitable.
-Kmec controls 33% in Hi-Reklama Bratislava.
-The rest is equally owned by two business partners from Kosice, Robert Probstner and Igor Hudak.
-Kmec is a playwright and screenwriter.
-He worked shortly as a journalist in the 1990s, but then did play writing and screenwriting work for private studios and the Slovak public TV.
-Kmec has friends and relations with people working for the public TV and radio and Joj TV.
+Lubomir Kmec, a member of the RVR, in office until January 2019, was known to have some decision-making influence in regulatory affairs.
+Kmec co-owns the advertising agency Hi-Reklama, company with nearly €3m in turnover in 2017, according to financial data for two Hi-Reklama subsidiaries, located in Kosice and Bratislava.
+With the end of his RVR membership, Kmec, a playwright and screenwriter, is less likely to influence media affairs in Slovakia.

-Transparency of Decision-Making in Media Regulation
+Transparency in Media Regulation

-The main media regulator RVR is a relatively transparent institution.
+The main media regulator, RVR is a relatively transparent institution.
 Most of the documents issued by the RVR, including decrees, minutes of meetings, reports on the state of broadcasting and licensing decisions are published on the regulator's website.
 In the past, the licensing decisions and the deliberations around a licensing request were done behind closed doors.